An Independent School • Grades 5-12

 Construction and Neighborhood News

 In spring 2026, Lakeside Upper School will officially open the doors of the T.J.
 Vassar ’68 Center for the Sciences and Humanities.
-This new academic building will have 12 English and humanities classrooms; eight biology, physics, and chemistry/advanced science labs; a wide variety of spaces for collaboration and fun; and outdoor spaces for learning and community-building that will knit the building into the Upper School campus.
+This new academic building has 12 English and humanities classrooms; eight biology, physics, and chemistry/advanced science labs; a wide variety of spaces for collaboration and fun; and outdoor spaces for learning and community-building that will knit the building into the Upper School campus.

 Construction on 145th Street